highchair/artinruins-com/_property/american-screw-co.md

   - url: amerscrew-aerial-1970-1997.jpg
     caption: 'Providence Historic Aerial Viewer 1997 with a 1970 schematic of the complex from the National Register nomination'

-imagescredit: 'All images from the National Register nomination forms, photos by Laurence Tilley.
-Architectural drawing by Karen Noel.'
+imagescredit: 'All images from the National Register nomination forms, photos by Laurence Tilley, <a href="//digitalcommons.ric.edu/smolski_images/61" target="_blank">Chet Smolski</a>, and Architectural drawing by Karen Noel.'
 ---

 ### Reason for Demolition